Feb 02, 2026

 Having an EIN is a critical step for establishing a business’s financial and legal identity.
 It’s required for most business operations and serves as a key tool for complying with tax laws.

 While a TIN (Taxpayer Identification Number) and EIN (Employer Identification Number) are both used for tax purposes, they serve different functions and apply to different groups.
-Here’s a breakdown of their key differences:
+Financial advisor Joe DiSanto says, “EIN is like a Social Security number for your business, used for taxes and payroll.
+TIN is a broader term, including EINs, Social Security numbers, and ITINs.”

-Feature | TIN | EIN |
+| Feature | TIN | EIN |

-Definition | A broad term covering all tax identification numbers, including SSNs, ITINs, and EINs. | A specific type of TIN assigned to businesses, nonprofits, and certain organizations. |
+| Definition | A broad term covering all tax identification numbers, including SSNs, ITINs, and EINs. | A specific type of TIN assigned to businesses, nonprofits, and certain organizations. |

-Who Uses It | Individuals, businesses, and tax preparers. | Businesses, nonprofits, and entities with employees. |
+| Who Uses It | Individuals, businesses, and tax preparers. | Businesses, nonprofits, and entities with employees. |

-Purpose | To report and pay taxes to the IRS. | To identify businesses for tax filings, payroll, and financial activities. |
+| Purpose | To report and pay taxes to the IRS. | To identify businesses for tax filings, payroll, and financial activities. |

-Examples | SSN, ITIN, ATIN, PTIN. | EIN only. |
+| Examples | SSN, ITIN, ATIN, PTIN | EIN only |

-Issued By | The IRS (except SSNs, which are issued by the Social Security Administration). | The IRS. |
+| Issued By | The IRS (except SSNs, which are issued by the Social Security Administration). | The IRS |

 Understanding these distinctions ensures you use the correct number for the right purposes, whether you’re filing personal taxes, running a business, or managing payroll.